Ousley.ai / Apple workflow AI in development

 05 / Benchmarks

-The first public story should still be the evidence, not the adjectives.
+The first public story is the evidence, not the adjectives.

 What we plan to publish first